Welcome to CSRTA

 VRTL – Verified Rescue Team Leader

 VRTL denotes the progression from advanced rescue operative to full command and leadership in confined-space rescue operations.
-It builds on the technical and medical competence developed through VRTO1 and VRTO2.
+Delivered over 2 days it builds on the technical and medical competence developed through VRTO1 and VRTO2.

 Training reflects the realities of command under pressure.